raguay/DropboxConnect/README.md

 Dropbox will then have you on the new apps page.
 Scroll down to 'Generate access token' and select 'Generate'.
 Copy the alphanumeric token given.
 In fman, run the `set personal secret` and give it this token.
 Do the same for the business account if you have one.

 Now you can select any file in a Dropbox directry and use the `get Dropbox public link` command or `<shift>+<ctrl>+d` hotkey.
 The public link will be copied to the clipboard.

+You can also use the `go_to_dropbox_file_system` command to browse the cloud server and copy files/directories from the Dropbox cloud to your local file system.
+More to come!

 ### Usage